Teamwork/kommentaar/README.md

   optional.

 - After a single blank line any further text will be treated as the endpoint's description.
-This is free-form text, this may (and probably should) often be omitted, as "Create a new foo" is usually clear enough.
+This is free-form text, this may be omitted (especially in cases where it just repeats the tagline it's not very useful to add).

 - The rest is is formatted as parameter lists which start with a header.
 A header is any text ending in a semicolon (`:`).
 The block contents is indented